Dieter Rams: Less and More exhibition

-Less and More is an exhibition of Rams' landmark designs for Braun and Vitsœ.
+Less and More is an exhibition of Rams's landmark designs for Braun and Vitsœ.
 It first traveled to Japan in 2008 and 2009, appearing at the Suntory Museum in Osaka and the Fuchu Art Museum in Tokyo.
 Between November 2009 and March 2010 it appeared at the Design Museum in London.
 It appeared at the Museum für Angewandte Kunst in Frankfurt from July to September 2010.
 The exhibit then appeared at the San Francisco Museum of Modern Art from August 2011 to February 2012.

 Rams documentary

-On June 22, 2016 filmmaker Gary Hustwit announced his documentary Rams and launched a Kickstarter campaign for the project.
+On 22 June 2016, filmmaker Gary Hustwit announced his documentary Rams and launched a Kickstarter campaign for the project.
 The full-length documentary features in-depth conversations with Rams about his design philosophy, the process behind some of his most iconic designs, his inspiration and his regrets.
-Some of the funds raised in the Kickstarter campaign also helped to preserve Rams' design archive in cooperation with the Dieter and Ingeborg Rams Foundation.
+Some of the funds raised in the Kickstarter campaign also helped to preserve Rams's design archive in cooperation with the Dieter and Ingeborg Rams Foundation.

+Dieter Rams.
+Modular World

+In 2016, the Vitra Design Museum staged an exhibition titled "Dieter Rams.
+Modular World" focusing on Rams "obsession with grids and shelving".